A Candle for Sergio Rios Jr. and his family, our family

 This past March, along with members of the East Hollywood Neighborhood Council and a coalition of storytellers, scholars, and other community members, I discussed historic redlining practices affecting East Hollywood in the critical years before the onset of WWII.
 You may or may not know that East Hollywood, along with a number of other neighborhoods in the Central L.A. area, was historically redlined by federal and municipal government officials who saw Black and immigrant families as “blight” and “too risky” or unworthy of investment.

-As offensive as redlining was for racist language that discouraged private banks from lending to working-class families in East Hollywood, what was more consequential was redlining’s discouragement of building development to break ground for needed housing in the community.
+As offensive as redlining was for racist language that discouraged private banks from lending to working-class families in East Hollywood, what was more consequential was its discouragement of loans for homeownership desperately needed in the community.

 This is still relevant today.
 The World War II era, for its myriad of unique particularities, continues bearing key connections to the current housing crisis in Los Angeles.
 In 1939, the national economy was still emerging from a decade of the Great Depression.
 Therefore, when the U.S. officially joined the conflict, while California’s ports and aerospace industries began employing masses of new workers, labor shortages threatened to stifle the state’s service and agriculture economies, which could have almost certainly cost the U.S. the war effort.